ceeoinnovations/RoboticsPlayground/_playlists/Jazz's Biomimicry Playlist.md

 ---
 <div class="learninggoals" markdown="1">
 # Learning Goals
-The emphasis of this Introduction to Engineering course is around Engineering Design, highlighting creativity in engineering and celebrating solution diversity amongst students for solving engineering challenges.
+The emphasis of this biomimicry design challenges playlist is around Engineering Design and interdisciplinary STEM challenges, highlighting bio-inspiration solutions in engineering and real-world contexts.
+Students will use the NGSS crosscutting concept of Structure and Function to analyze how natural orgnisms achieving a certain function; Use LEGO Science Kits to construct a physical prototype with moving parts; Implement a biomimetic design process; and investigate the strengths and weaknesses of different nature-inspired design ideas.

 </div>